ioccc-src/winner/bugs.md

 [1992/lush](1992/lush/lush.c) which uses error messages from the compiler to generate its output.

-Please help us by writing alternative code!
+If you can provide code that works for multiple compilers without too much tampering this is okay though it's probably not possible with the above mentioned entry; otherwise it would be better to provide alternate code.
+In some cases it might be better to provide alternate code anyway.
+Use a judgement call here as best you can manage.

 ## STATUS: main() function args not allowed - please help us fix

-NOTE: it appears that all of these have been fixed except perhaps for [1989/westley](1989/westley/westley.c) which has only been partly fixed.
-However some still have problems of some kind or another.
+NOTE: it appears that most if not all of these have been fixed except perhaps for [1989/westley](1989/westley/westley.c) but this has probably been fixed as much as possible given the nature of how it generates code: the entry itself compiles but two versions of code it generates does not work with clang.

+However some still might have problems of some kind or another and some might not yet be located as an additional defect of clang was noticed where `main()` is not allowed four args or one arg.

 This is what the status means, however.

-Entries with this status have a problem in that the args to main() are not of a specific type due to this being allowed in earlier C. Some compilers like clang have a defect where they do not allow this so these entries do not work with clang.
-Some versions of clang also do not allow four args to main() which `1989/westley` has.
+Entries with this status have a problem in that the args to main() are not of a specific type or there are too many due to this being allowed in earlier C. Some compilers like clang have a defect where they do not allow this and some versions have an additional defect where they only allow 0, 2 or 3 args, the latter of which affected `1989/westley`, so these entries do not work with clang.

 [Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) looked at the source code of clang and reported that there is no way to override the requirement of